 Programme Code: 09 M.Sc.Computer Science

-Core Paper 1 : Data Structures using Python
+Title of the Paper Core Paper 1 : Data Structures using Python

-Batch Semester Hours / Week Total Hours Credits
+Batch Hours / Week Total Hours Credits

-2021-2022 I 5 75 4
+2022-2023 6 90 4

 - 1. To Inculcate the Knowledge of various data structures and definitions. - 2.
 To provide the use of data structure background for programming with Python. - 3.
 To develop the proficiency for planning & organizing the data structures.